haproxy/haproxy/doc/lua-api/index.rst

   :returns: true if the pattern reference is used to handle maps instead of acl, false otherwise.

+.. js:function:: Patref.prepare(ref)

+  Create a new empty version for Patref Object.
+It can be used to manipulate the Patref object with update methods without applying the updates until the commit() method is called.

 .. js:function:: Patref.commit(ref)

   Tries to commit pending Patref object updates, that is updates made to the